snudurupati/databricks-workshops/README.md

 This repo includes a production-ready Spark job and a Databricks notebook for schema-applied JSON ingestion and Delta writes.

-- Scala app: `1. data-engineering/03-Applying-Schemas-to-JSON-Data-Production.scala`
-- Notebook: `1. data-engineering/03-Applying-Schemas-to-JSON-Data-Production-Notebook.scala`
+- Scala content has been deprecated in favor of Python modules under `python_src/`.

 Both versions:
 - Use explicit schemas (no inference) for performance and consistency